pgustavo73/ApplicationContentProviderClient/README.md

-# ContentPtoviderClient App com Kotlin
+# ContentPtoviderClient App with Kotlin

-OLA"  bem vindo

-Este foi mais um dos módulos do BootCAmp da  Everis na DIO.

-Este app foi desenvolvido como exercício de compartilhamento de um Content Provide.

-Neste app ele acessa os dados de um content Provide de um outro app e mostra na tela.

-Inclusive pode ser atualizado em tempo real

-Fiquem a vontade para olhar estou aberto  a dicas e sugestões.
+Hello welcome

+This was another one of Everis' Bootcamp modules at DIO.

+This app was developed as an exercise in sharing Content Provide.

+This app accesses the data of content Provided from another app and shows it on the screen.

+It can even be updated in real-time

+Feel free to look, I am open to tips and suggestions.

+# Screens
 <img src="./image/telas.jpg" />